fizbin/killfile-extension/README.md

 It is not intended as a replacement for comment moderation, but merely as a personal measure an individual reader can take for their own peace of mind.

+This extension is a revival of code from an old greasemonkey script of mine,
+<http://userscripts.org/scripts/show/4107>.
+As such, some of the code may have suffered from
+bitrot in the meantime and needs retesting on all supported blogs.

 Installation
 ------------

-Until I put this up on the chrome store, installation will either have to be through cloning the git project and then loading an unpacked extension from the `extension` subdirectory, or downloading the `killfile-extension.crx` file from this projects releases and then installing the extension locally.
+Until I put this up on the chrome store, installation will either have to be through cloning the git project and then loading an unpacked extension from the `extension` subdirectory, or downloading the `killfile-extension.crx` file from this project's releases and then installing the extension locally.

 Usage